 Adequate natural light and ventilation are necessary for residential liveability.
-However, the need to mitigate impacts could conflict with providing light and ventilation along building walls facing the ALRT guideway.
+However, the need to mitigate impacts could conflict with providing light and ventilation along building walls facing the ALRT and bus loop.
 New development must achieve solutions to this conflict to ensure residential liveability.
-Below grade dwelling units and their private outdoor spaces do not receive adequate light.
+Below grade dwelling units and their private outdoor spaces would not receive adequate light.